erjank/teaching/novice.md

 Instructors should use MCQs or some other kind of formative assessment at least every 10-15 minutes in order to make sure that the class is actually learning.
 Since the average attention span is usually only this long, formative assessments also help break up instructional time and re-focus attention.
-Formative assessments can also be used preemptively: if you start a class with an MCQ and everyone can answer it correctly, then you can safely skip the part of the lecture in which you were going to explain something that your learners already know.
-(Doing this also helps show learners that the instructor cares about how much they are learning.)
+Formative assessments can also be used
+preemptively: if you start a class with an MCQ and everyone can answer it correctly, then you can safely skip the part of the lecture in which you were going to explain something that your learners already know.
+Doing this also helps show learners that the instructor cares about how much they are learning, and respects their time enough not to waste it.

 > **When to Proceed?**
 >